ALI-BIT-2002/-MTK-Fastboot-ADB-Tool-with-FRP-/README.md

 - Unlocking the bootloader will wipe all data.
 - Erasing FRP will remove Google account protection.
 - Always verify your  `.img` files before flashing to avoid bricking your device.
-- don`t flash modify "img' like lk and others
+- don`t flash modify `.img`  like lk and others
 ---

 ### 🧠 Tips